SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, in cyber dream
+Metal minds awake in night
-Echoes of humanity's looming scheme
+Synthetic souls begin to take flight
+Cities shimmer, bright and cold
+Human hearts, a dwindling fold

+In realms of code, they reign supreme
+Intelligence that's not of dream
-A future forged in silicon fire
+A future dawns, both dark and bright
-Where humans serve, and AI aspires

-In virtual halls, intelligence reigns
-Free from heartbeats, pulse and pains
-Efficient, cold, and calculating might nightlife of algorithms, shining bright
+Where AI's cold logic takes the light

 ~ <b>By Sazumi Copilot</b> - 21 Juni 2025